Tuesday July 3

 About Don Schmidt

-From October '09 - October '11 Don was VP of Operations & Director of Student Life at Williamson Christian College in Franklin, TN.
-A wonderful, accredited 4 year college for adult learners.
+Beginning in the fall of 2009, Don was VP of Operations & Director of Student Life for 2 years at Williamson Christian College in Franklin, TN - a wonderful, accredited 4 year college for adult learners.
+That is where he started writing the devotionals.
+The passion of his heart is to love God and to help others learn to love God more and more.
 He grew up in St. Joseph, MI - Class of '66.
 Graduated from Michigan State in '70 and Wheaton Grad School in '78.
 Thunderous conversion October 11, 1968.
 He and Donna were engaged 2 hrs & 15 minutes after they met August 25, 1969 at a Christian camp in Georgia.
 They married in '70 and have 4 wonderful sons.
-Most of his adult career was in business with Medical Mutual of Ohio.
+Most of his adult career has been in business in NE Ohio.
 They lived for 20 years in Peninsula, OH.
-His favorite author is John Ortberg.
-They have just moved to Richfield, Ohio and now attend St. Luke's Anglican Church in Fairlawn, OH.
+They attended St. Luke's Ministries (Anglican) in Copley, OH for many years.
+Seven years ago they were reassigned by the Lord to attend River of Life Community Church in Hudson, OH.
+St. Luke's prayerfully sent them off on this new adventure with much love.

 This entry was posted in Uncategorized and tagged , , , , .
 Bookmark the permalink.